What traits define a film as a Christian movie?

 I can only imagine

-2. Encouraging Reflection: These films can prompt viewers to think more seriously about their religious faith.
-According to a study by Barna Group, 41% of adults said they had seen a movie in the past two years that made them think more seriously about their faith.
+They inspire audiences to think more deeply about their faith; a Barna Group study found 41% of adults had seen a movie in the past two years that prompted such reflection.